 Using machine learning to identify remaining hydrocarbon potential

-Are you an expert in big data?
+Are you an expert in sophisticated data analytics?
 Do you have a machine learning solution?
 Then get involved with our Digital Transformation 'Call for Ideas'.
-The 26 Jan deadline is fast approaching.
+The 2 Feb is fast approaching.

 What's the Call for Ideas all about?